KyberNetwork/slackbot/README.md

 #### Currenty the following operations are supported:
 1) Sending Reminders to all  users in a Schedule
 2) Sending X messages to Y rooms every S time with O offset
+3) Added realtime functionality with:
+    - Pin/File/Topic protection
+    - Swears/Uwanted words removal
+    - Removal of BTC/ETH addresses
+    - Name Changes tracking and banning if change into admin/bot name
+    - Banning with command line, muting
+    - URL whitelisting
+##### There is no state tracking yet and those functions are not tested properly, please use them in a demo environment first.

 ## Instructions: